DanRoscigno/docusaurusFeedbackWidget/docs/tutorial-basics/create-a-blog-post.md

 ---
 sidebar_position: 3
 ---
+import Feedback from '@site/src/components/Feedback';

 # Create a Blog Post

+<Feedback
+   event="survey_admin_quickstart"
+   question="Did you set up the admin successfully?" positiveQuestion="Is there anything that should improved?" negativeQuestion="Please describe the issue you faced."
+/>

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...